8 Benefits integrating your website with your CRM

 1. Helping you provide a better customer experience

 Leading companies understand that they are in the customer experience business.
-They understand how an organization delivers to customers is as important as what it delivers.
+They understand how an organisation delivers to customers is as important as what it delivers.
 Marketers aim to put the customer at the centre of the business and focus on improving their experience.

 If you are not fully supporting your customers at every stage as they research your products, compare prices, converse with customer service and work with your business then you run the risk of providing a poor experience and losing a significant percentage of them.
 Investing in technology to help you is perhaps the best business decision that you can ever make.

-Providing decent customer experience is fairly easy for a business that is just starting out, but as consumer interest grows and you find that you are dealing with more and more enquiries it can become difficult to keep up with the demand.
+Providing a decent customer experience is fairly easy for a business that is just starting out, but as consumer interest grows and you find that you are dealing with more and more enquiries it can become difficult to keep up with the demand.
 Missing orders, forgotten phone calls and billing confusion can become all too commonplace.
 As your team grows you could end up in a position where it becomes difficult for your team to coordinate with each other, compromising the quality of service for all concerned.
 For the vast majority of businesses, integrated websites are essential to delivering the requisite experience levels.

 2. Better profiling